-The former Montrose frontman wraps up the show with an extended version of that band’s “Bad Motor Scooter” before climbing into the lighting rig for a set-ending “There’s Only One Way to Rock.”
-The encore finds Hagar paying two tributes: to the Who with a dymanic ‘Baba O’ Riley’ and to our war veterans with “Remember the Heroes.”
+Hagar wraps up the show with an extended version of his former band Montrose's classic "Bad Motor Scooter" before climbing into the lighting rig for a set-ending "There's Only One Way to Rock."
+The encore finds Hagar paying two tributes: to the Who with a dynamic 'Baba O' Riley' and to our war veterans with "Remember the Heroes."

 Two additional songs aired only on the radio broadcast – "Fast Times at Ridgemont High" and "This Planet's on Fire (Burn in Hell)."
 Apart from a performance of "Baby's on Fire" that appeared in the bonus section of Hagar's 2003 DVD Long Road to Cabo, this concert has never been made legally available.
 You'd think a multimillionaire tequila magnate could write a check and get that sorted out, but maybe we'll have to launch a Kickstarter campaign instead.

-In the meantime, if you have any friends that like to knock the Red Rocker, duct tape them to a chair and make them watch this, see if they don’t change their tune pretty quickly.
+In the meantime, if you have any friends who like to knock the Red Rocker, duct tape them to a chair and make them watch this.
+See if they don't change their tune pretty quickly.

-The following year, “I Can’t Drive 55″ sent Hagar to the very top levels of rock stardom, and soon after he was recruited to replace David Lee Roth in Van Halen.
-He’s currently splitting his time between a solo career and his new supergroup, Chickenfoot.
+The following year, "I Can't Drive 55" sent Hagar to the very top levels of rock stardom, and soon after he was recruited to replace David Lee Roth in Van Halen.
+Later, he split his time between a solo career and the supergroup Chickenfoot.